FINE ART INVESTMENTS SINCE 1978

 Anni Albers (1899-1994) was one of the most influential textile artists of the 20th century.
 Working with striking geometric

-Annelise Elsa Frieda Fleischmann on June 12, 1899 in Berlin, Germany, she studied under Martin Brandenburg and then with
+Elsa Frieda Fleischmann on June 12, 1899 in Berlin, Germany, she studied under Martin Brandenburg and then with Paul Klee at

-her life she experimented with materials and inspired a cultural reassessment of fabrics as an art form.
-Along with her
+experimented with materials and inspired a cultural reassessment of fabrics as an art form.
+Along with her husband, the famed

-husband, the famed colorist Josef Albers, she also taught at the legendary Black Mountain College in North Carolina.
-In 1949,
+colorist Josef Albers, she also taught at the legendary Black Mountain College in North Carolina.
+In 1949, the German-American

 Portfolio: Triadic Series